DUI/Drug Court Participant Contract

 The cost of the program is $260 per month for 12 months and then $105 per month for the next 6 months.
 If a participant takes more than 18 months to complete the program, the fees are $75 per month for each month over 18.
 Court fees include, treatment, probation supervision and drug screening.

 DUI/Drug Court is divided into four or five phases that each has a minimum duration; how long a participant is in a particular phase depends on the participant's level of compliance and readiness to progress in the program.
 In the higher phases, the program requirements lessen.

-In Phases I through III, participants are required to attend court every 1st and 3rd Wednesday or Thursday of each month, depending on which Judge they have.
+In Phases I through III or IV, participants are required to attend court every 1st and 3rd Wednesday or Thursday of each month, depending on which Judge they have.
 In later phases, participants are required to attend court on the first Wednesday or Thursday of each month.
 Court usually lasts an hour to an hour and a half, and sessions are presided over by Judges Eddie Barker (Wednesday) and Brian Fortner (Thursday), the DUI/Drug Court Judges for State Court of Douglas County.

 Each participant accepted into the Douglas County DUI/Drug Court Program will be required to attend treatment sessions as assigned at the DUI/Drug Court treatment facility, which is located at 12431 Veteran's Memorial Hwy., LOWER LEVEL, Douglasville, GA 30134.
 Participants will be required to attend 3-4 weekly group sessions in the beginning and this will taper off as they move through the phases.